Goals breakdown structure: Structure

-Project Goal or Mission Statement
+Project goal or mission statement

-In the original work, the highest level of the Goals breakdown structure is the project's goal or mission statement.
+In the original work, the highest level of the goals breakdown structure is the project's goal or mission statement.
 This layer exhibits slightly different characteristics to the other tiers as its primary objective differs.
 The goal of the project mission or goal statement is to maintain the focus of the project team and stakeholders.
 Therefore, it is the one layer of the GBS that is not all-inclusive (it violates the Nothing Missing rule).

-Business Objectives
+Business objectives

 The next layer down contains the business objectives for the project.
 This is a list of objectives the organization's senior management expects from the project.
 Often, these objectives tie directly to the organization's strategic plan and include such items as: Return on Investment (ROI), Net Present Value (NPV), market share, efficiency improvement, etc. This is the first layer that must satisfy both rules.

-Project Requirements
+Project requirements

 The third tier contains the project's requirements.
 This is a list of both project and product characteristics required to achieve the business objectives.
 These include all the features, functions and characteristics that the project's deliverables must exhibit to achieve the business objectives.
 This also includes all the project's operational requirements and constraints needed by senior management.

 For larger programs, this tier may contain more than one layer.
 For example: